grpc/proposal/A51-custom-backend-metrics.md

 }
 ```

-At the client side, Java will provide a convenient function `OrcaHelperWrapper` that does the heavy
+At the client side, Java will provide a utility function to wrap the `LoadBalancer.Helper`,
-lifting of managing the out-of-band stream life cycle.
+usable by both WRR policy and xDS LB policies.
+The `LoadBalancer.Helper` manages the OOB stream
+lifecycle and accepts subscriptions from any routing hierarchy.
 The OOB stream will also gracefully disable itself if the server integration is not complete,
 so users do not have to worry about client and server deployment coordination.